castral02/competition_assay/README.md

 # Competition Assay

-This repository contains Python code for a computational competition assay that integrates AlphaPulldown-derived scores to rank candidate interactors based on predicted binding quality.
+This repository contains Python code and examples for a computational interaction screening assay that integrates AlphaPulldown Pipeline with AlphaFold Metrics to rank candidate interactors based on predicted binding quality.

 ## About

 This code supports the findings in the paper ___________.
 In our chemoproteomic experiments, we identified a new candidate member of the MYST KAT complexes: **FOXK2**.
-To explore FOXK2's potential role in these complexes, we developed a computational competitive assay for high-throughput discovery of protein-protein interactions.
+To explore FOXK2's potential role in these complexes, we developed a computational interaction screening assay to understand FOXK2's ability to interact with the MYST complexes.

 ## AlphaPulldown Workflow

 We implemented the [AlphaPulldown Workflow](https://academic.oup.com/bioinformatics/article/39/1/btac749/6839971), and integrated the calculation of LIA and LIS scores, as described in the *Enhanced Protein-Protein Interaction Discovery via AlphaFold-Multimer* paper ([Kim et al., 2024](https://www.biorxiv.org/content/10.1101/2024.02.19.580970v1)).

-We executed the AlphaPulldown workflow on the NIH HPC Biowulf Cluster.
-MSAs were generated via ColabFold, and AlphaPulldown 0.30.7 was used to compute mpDockQ/pDockQ scores.
+We executed the AlphaPulldown v0.30.7 workflow on the NIH HPC Biowulf Cluster.
+MSAs were generated via ColabFold v1.5.5.

-➡️ To view folder structure examples, [click here](alphapulldown_materials/FOXK2_ex).
+To view folder structure examples, [click here](alphapulldown_materials/FOXK2_ex).

 ---

-### How to Run on the Biowulf Cluster
+### How to run AlphaPulldown on the NIH HPC Biowulf Cluster:

 #### **ColabFold Search**
 ```bash